-Professors Emeriti are welcome to teach one four-credit course per year after retirement.
-There are a variety of venues in which Professors Emeriti can teach:
+After retirement, Professors Emeriti are welcome to teach one four-credit course per academic year from one of the following venues:

 a.
-Emeriti may offer Freshman Seminars and House Seminars and should visit the following site to apply: https://freshmanseminars.college.harvard.edu/how-apply.
+Emeriti may offer Freshman Seminars and House Seminars and should visit the following site to propose a seminar: https://freshmanseminars.college.harvard.edu/home; or,

 b.
-Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean.
+Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean; or,

 c.
-Emeriti may also offer courses through the Division of Continuing Education.
+Emeriti may offer courses through the Division of Continuing Education.

 An honorarium is paid for course instruction.
 The level of this honorarium is determined annually by the FAS administration.